cjhosken/NCCARenderFarmTools/README.md

 On linux, storing it somewhere like `home/s5605094/ncca/NCCARenderFarmTools` is a good place.

 On windows, storing it in your `H://` drive is recommended, as then you wont need to rebuilt it for each lab machine you sign into.
+*Dont setup the project in the H:// drive, as it takes MUCH longer.*

 ## Contact